marzuqk/Airbnb_Project/app/README.md

 Marzuq worked on the next 2 tabs to show the relationship between Price of airbnb's and the distance from subways.

-Amy worked on being able to filter airbnb options based on the factors most customers may look for such as budget, neighborhood, listing type, and number of reviews.
+Amy worked on the last 2 tabs to be able to filter airbnb options based on the factors most customers may look for such as budget, neighborhood, listing type, and number of reviews.

 ## An Explanation of Marzuq's Tabs